jmcantrell/arch-bootstrap/README.md

 If all is well, `poweroff` and eject the installation media.

 The top-level commands, i.e., `./bin/*-target`, are intentionally kept extremely simple and easy to read, serving as an outline.
-They can also be helpful in other contexts, e.g., troubleshooting the target system (see `./bin/{create,open,close,remove,wipe}-target`).
+They can also be helpful in other contexts, e.g., troubleshooting the target system.

 ### Offline Installation